alyssaafp/Project_Assignment_TPPR2001/README.md

 - Moved the html for stock link inside the class step-description-container

-Next actions
+Actions | Next actions

-- Working on CSS for Popular Produce Section then Contact Form
+-  Continue with Product Page HTML + CSS Properties
 -